bermet-s/bermet-s/README.md

 - 👯 I’m looking to collaborate on Python
 - 💬 Ask me about anything
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I'm most scared of dying without living.
+- ⚡ Fun fact: I looove going to concerts